everytrade-io/everytrade-pages/README.md

 # [WhaleBooks](https://whalebooks.com/) - Release Notes
 NOTE: To get notified quickly about new releases and other important information join our [WhaleBooks Telegram channel](https://t.me/whalebooks).

+## Version 2024.05.311637

+We now introduce the Immediate Moment of Acquisition into the Accounting Report.
+This will be the default value.
+Until now, the Acquisition was only at the moment On Sale.
+In the Accounting Software settings, you will now find the Moment of Acquisition preference where you can select the optimal value.

+The Top navigation has received several improvements.
+We've added a new Settings item that gives you easy access to all your Tax and Accounting preferences in one place.
+We've also redesigned the usability of the Organization drop-down menu.
+It now displays the active organization first, including its schedule and its usage.

+The Portfolio Actions context menu now includes links to manage your portfolio in one place.
+You can now also access portfolio balances from the menu.
+A summary of portfolio results is now easier to read and identify on the portfolio page.
+This also applies to sub-reports such as Trades and Staking.

+To make it easier to work better with large portfolios, we have optimized the import of CSV files.
+Processing is now up to 3.5 times faster!
+Look out for more performance improvements in the future.
+In particular, transaction listing when filtering containers.

+### New Features
+ETD-1258 [reports] Moment of Acquisition in the Accounting report.
+ETD-1277 [containers] Add support for BlockFI CSV format.

+### Improvement
+ETD-933 [containers] Binance CSV - Transaction type Binance Card Spending identify as WITHDRAWAL (FIAT) or SEL (Crypto).
+ETD-1181 [containers] CSV OKX format support update.
+ETD-1182 [connectors] Add support for Deposit, Send, Recive transactions in Coinbase API.
+ETD-1243 [frontend] Minor fixes.
+ETD-1249 [navigation] Highlighting the current organization in the switch.
+ETD-1250 [portfolios] Portfolio management context menu.
+ETD-1252 [portfolios] Portfolio Summary Style Update.
+ETD-1259 [asset accounts] Modal window for creating a new asset account called from the container detail open in transactions and do not go to asset accounts.
+ETD-1260 [portfolios] Unifying the style of opening balance listing lists and accommodating overly long names.
+ETD-1266 [frontend] Minor fixes.
+ETD-1273 [containers] Transaction Support Convert Fiat to Crypto OCBS from Binance CSV.
+ETD-1279 [containers] Optimize CSV import for a large numbers of transactions.
+ETD-1280 [containers] Add Stake transaction after Stake Reward transaction on Binance CSV.
+ETD-1281 [containers] Poloniex CSV format update.
+ETD-1282 [containers] Support for deduction of BNB fees from Binance CSV.

+### Bug Fixes
+ETD-763 [connectors] ETH Blockchain - transaction history download failed - unrealised transaction.
+ETD-1169 [containers] Binance CSV import ignores fees.
+ETD-1236 [portfolios] Error when copying pair balances.
+ETD-1264 [reports] Time-Out of Accounting statement.
+ETD-1271 [connectors] Incorrectly identified Fee Currency for ERC-20 Tokens.

 ## Version 2024.05.101410

 We continue to harmonize portfolio calculations and reports for different fee types.
 Cumulative calculations with rewards in the AVCO portfolio have also been corrected.